Cubic Differentials in the Differential Geometry of Surfaces: Introduction.

 \emph{A remark on notation.} In attempting to give a unified treatment of several different differential geometric objects on surfaces, it is perhaps inevitable that we have run into minor inconsistencies in terms of normalizing constants.
 In particular, we have chosen constants for the metric and cubic differential to simplify the presentation of the Toda theory, since that is a unifying principle behind this work.
 These conventions differ from those the first author has made for affine spheres in the past.
 In particular, the presentation here of the Blaschke metric in local coordinates and of the cubic differential differ by constant factors from those in e.g. \cite{loftin01,loftin04,loftin02c, lyz05}.
 See Subsection \ref{two-dim} below.
+Moreover, we discovered a conversion error in passing between the local and global equations in \cite{loftin-mcintosh13} which is corrected here.
+To translate between that paper and here, the cubic differential called $U$ there is $Q/2\sqrt{2}$ in our notation here.